heitoralthmann/Teamwork-MCP/README.md

 The following tools are available through the MCP server:

-#### Project Tools
+### Project Tools

-- `getCurrentProject` - Gets details about the current project (if you have setup your `.teamwork` settings file, see below.)
 - `getProjects` - Get all projects from Teamwork
+- `getCurrentProject` - Gets details about the current project
 - `createProject` - Create a new project in Teamwork

-#### Task Tools
+### Task Tools

 - `getTasks` - Get all tasks from Teamwork
-- `getTaskById` - Get a specific task by ID from Teamwork
 - `getTasksByProjectId` - Get all tasks from a specific project in Teamwork
 - `getTaskListsByProjectId` - Get all task lists from a specific project in Teamwork
-- `getTasksByTaskListId` - Get all tasks from a specific task list in Teamwork
-- `getTaskSubtasks` - Get all subtasks for a specific task in Teamwork
-- `getTasksMetricsComplete` - Get the total count of completed tasks in Teamwork
-- `getTasksMetricsLate` - Get the total count of late tasks in Teamwork
-- `getTaskComments` - Get comments for a specific task from Teamwork
+- `getTaskById` - Get a specific task by ID from Teamwork
 - `createTask` - Create a new task in Teamwork
 - `createSubTask` - Create a new subtask under a parent task in Teamwork
 - `updateTask` - Update an existing task in Teamwork
 - `deleteTask` - Delete a task from Teamwork
+- `getTasksMetricsComplete` - Get the total count of completed tasks in Teamwork
+- `getTasksMetricsLate` - Get the total count of late tasks in Teamwork
+- `getTaskSubtasks` - Get all subtasks for a specific task in Teamwork
+- `getTaskComments` - Get comments for a specific task from Teamwork

-#### People Tools
+### People Tools

 - `getPeople` - Get all people from Teamwork
 - `getPersonById` - Get a specific person by ID from Teamwork
 - `getProjectPeople` - Get all people assigned to a specific project from Teamwork
 - `addPeopleToProject` - Add people to a specific project in Teamwork
 - `deletePerson` - Delete a person from Teamwork

-#### Reporting Tools

-- `getTasksMetricsComplete` - Get the total count of completed tasks in Teamwork
+- `getProjectsPeopleMetricsPerformance` - Get people metrics performance
-- `getTasksMetricsLate` - Get the total count of late tasks in Teamwork
+- `getProjectsPeopleUtilization` - Get people utilization
+- `getProjectPerson` - Get a specific person on a project

+### Reporting Tools

-- `getProjectsReportingPrecannedUsertaskcompletionUserId` - Get user task completion report
+- `getProjectsReportingUserTaskCompletion` - Get user task completion report
-- `getProjectsReportingPrecannedUtilization` - Get utilization report in various formats CSV & HTML (Note: PDF, XLSX are not currently supported)
+- `getProjectsReportingUtilization` - Get utilization report in various formats CSV & HTML

+### Time Tools

+- `getTime` - Get all time entries
+- `getProjectsAllocationsTime` - Get project allocations time

 ## Installation